-The Businessweek magazine of today is very different from the magazine just a few years ago.
+The Businessweek magazine of today is very different from the magazine just ten years ago.
 After becoming part of the Bloomberg empire, the renamed Bloomberg Businessweek is a fantastic American weekly business news publication.

 I’ll provide my own review to explain the ins and outs of the magazine, the content, and what you get from the last remaining business-focused weekly magazine.

 One thing I love about Businessweek is that it is predictable.
 The weekly magazine can be broken down into eight sections:

 1. Opening remarks – Quick commentary on two topical issues that can be best compared to a brief Op-Ed section of a newspaper.

 2. Global economics – This section highlights interesting and engaging pieces about the world economy.
 This is one of my favorite sections, as it focuses on single data points and how they play into the headlines that week.
 For example, if oil prices are up, you can expect an article on the minimum price various Middle Eastern countries need for their oil production.

 3. Companies and Industries – Readers will find business profiles on up and coming businesses and business models in this part of each weekly edition.
 This section might as well be renamed competition, since it spends a lot of its time comparing rival companies within an industry.